rGunti/CarPi-Settings/README.md

-# CarPi-Commons
+# CarPi-Settings
-A library providing utilities for writing CarPi programs and services.
+A library providing utilities for storing settings in a CarPi application.